yujhe/gphotos-cdp/README.md

   -dev
         dev mode. we reuse the same session dir (/tmp/gphotos-cdp), so we don't have to auth at every run.
   -download-dir string
-        where to write the downloads. defaults to $HOME/Downloads/gphotos-cdp.
+        where to write the downloads (default "/Users/yujhe.li/Downloads/gphotos-cdp") -from string
-  -from string
         earliest date to sync (YYYY-MM-DD)
   -headless